oatlog/oatlog/doc/extended_abstract/main.typ

 = Passing egglog tests <passingtests>

-#NOTE[`(check <fact>)` is not yet implemented (since it is not vital for most use-cases and would require running rules out-of-order, which we also do not support yet.), we only compare the number of e-nodes for all the relations.]
+#TODO[`(check <fact>)` is not yet implemented (since it is not vital for most use-cases and would require running rules out-of-order, which we also do not support yet.), we only compare the number of e-nodes for all the relations.]

 These are the currently passing tests from the egglog testsuite